raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ## Logging and recording data with your program

 Any files that your program creates should have sensible, informative names.
-Only use letters, numbers, hyphens (-), or underscores (\_) in your file names. **Do not use spaces** in file names, because spaces can cause problems when the files are transferred between computers.
+Only use letters, numbers, dots (.), hyphens (-), or underscores (\_) in your file names.
+No other characters are allowed. **Do not use spaces** in file names, because they can cause problems when files are transferred between computers.

 Your program should collect and store experiment data.
-These measurements should be written to a file in the current working directory called `data01.csv`.
+These measurements should be written to a file with a name such as `data.csv`.

 The `.csv` extension shows that this should be a comma-separated values file where your data will be saved in table format, with each individual value separated from its neighbours with a comma.
 For example, here is a snippet from a CSV-format file that stores the date, time, humidity, and temperature recorded in roughly one-minute intervals.